 Say you run a limited-time offer on notebooks to mark your anniversary, Black Friday, or a tech festival.
 You can expect more traffic and server requests during that time.
-The more effectively you run your awareness campaign, the more the potential buyers’ interest you can expect to peak.
+The more effectively you run your awareness campaign, the more potential buyers’ interest you can expect to peak.

 New shoppers would register new accounts.
-Existing customers would also revisit old wishlists, abandoned carts, or try to redeem accumulated points.
+Existing customers would also revisit old wishlists, and abandoned carts, or try to redeem accumulated points.
 This would put a lot more load on your servers during the campaign’s duration than at most times of the year.

 With an elastic platform, you could provision more resources to absorb the higher festive season demand.
 After that, you could return the extra capacity to your cloud provider and keep what’s workable in everyday operations.